ammarhakim/gkyl-doc/source/gkyl/usage.rst

 Serial simulations
 ^^^^^^^^^^^^^^^^^^

-Suppose you have a the :doc:`kbm.lua <inputFiles/kbm>` input file for a linear kinetic ballooning mode (KBM) calculation with gyrokinetics.
+Suppose you have the :doc:`kbm.lua <inputFiles/kbm>` input file for a linear kinetic ballooning mode (KBM) calculation with gyrokinetics.
 In the Common section of the App declaration (i.e. between ``plasmaApp = Plasma.App {`` and ``electron = Plasma.Species {``) there are two variables, ``decompCuts`` and ``useShared``.